playmakerchain/powerplay-builtins/How To Use It.md

     ```
         uint256 blance = this.$balance(block.number);
     ```
-6. Get the energy(VTHOR) of the contract:
+6. Get the energy(PWP) of the contract:
     ```
         uint256 energy = this.$energy(block.number);
     ```